vasyaod/parental-control/README.md

   - login: yasha
     timeLimit: 150             # Daily time limit (minutes)
     noticePeriod: 3            # Notice period is the time period between the sending message and the killing of a user (minutes)
+    # Format of time should be HH:mm (2 digits per hour and minute fields), like
+    #  07:01
+    #  13:06
+    #  17:38
     schedule:
       mon:
         - start: 07:00